kavzov/testtask/task_6/text.md

 - Run docker image of the tasks in console mode:
 `docker run -it --link nginx:localhost kavzov/wg_tasks bash`

-- Inside the tasks container run `task6` command.
+- Inside the tasks container run the command:
+`task6`

 #### Load testing tools
 It also can be tested with a load testing tool such as jMeter, Yandex.Tank, Taurus etc.